 Contraindication of Dhanurasana:

-Please avoid this posture if you suffer from serious neck or lower back injury.
-People with migraine or high blood pressure shouldn’t practise this posture either.
+Please avoid this posture if you suffer from a serious neck or lower back injury.
+People with migraines or high blood pressure shouldn’t practice this posture either.

 Correct your postures with a professional 200 Hour Yoga Teacher Training in India